 Until our recent trip to Bundaberg, I thought you had to book expensive trips to the outer Great Barrier Reef to go diving in the region.
 So I was very surprised to find out it offers some of the best shore dives on Australia’s East Coast.
 We loved Barolin Rocks dive site: it’s a good spot to scuba dive or snorkel near Bundaberg.
+It surely made it to the top of my list of the best things to do in Bundaberg for nature lovers.

 Of course, Barolin Rocks dive site is not comparable to the stunning Lady Elliot Island or Lady Musgrave Island, the two reputed scuba diving destinations nearby that are also among the best scuba diving sites on Australia’s East Coast.
 But if you consider the time and budget difference, scuba diving Barolin Rocks is a fantastic option for scuba divers in Bundaberg keen to add a few dives to their logbook.
 It can also be a good opportunity to refresh your skills and gain confidence before you head on an expensive cruise to the outer reef for the day.